 - Verify HTTPS is enabled and forced: HTTPS is the secure version of HTTP, the primary protocol used on the web.
 We know Google gives a slight ranking boost to HTTPS URLs.
 Follow these instructions to enable HTTPS on most web building platforms.

 - Make sure your website is mobile friendly: Google now predominantly indexes mobile friendly websites first.
 Today more than 50% of website traffic is coming from mobile devices.
 Use Google’s Mobile Friendly Test to see if your website is mobile friendly.

-- See if your website is on Google: Just because your site is live and published, does not mean Google and other search engines can see it.
-To check if Google can read your website you can search for it by using the following query.
+- See if your website is on Google: Check if Google can read your website you can search for it by using the following query.
 Go to Google and type ‘site:yourdomain.com’ without the quotes.